-If you’re in North wales with dogs and kids then it’s probably best to book a self catering property and give yourself the freedom and space to enjoy your break.
+If you’re in North wales with dogs and kids then it’s probably best to book a self catering property.
+This will give you the freedom and space to enjoy your break.
 We stayed with friends at an amazing large holiday home that accepts dogs in the town of Pwllheli, it was the perfect location from which to explore the rest of the Lynn Peninsula.

 You can check out other pet friendly holiday rentals on the Llyn Penisular on Airbnb.

-Having a car will definitly help you get to the less discovered parts of the Llyn Peninsula but you can find several train Stations to some of the places mentioned like Pwllheli.
+Having a car will definitely help you get to the less discovered parts of the Llyn Peninsula.
+You can find several train Stations to some of the places mentioned like Pwllheli.
 Transport for Wales is the best website to use for planning public transport in Wales and the website is super easy to use.
-Make sure you click the lowest available fare optionto ensure you get the best ticket for your journey..
+Make sure you click the lowest available fare option to ensure you get the best ticket for your journey..

-As you can see, the Llyn Peninsula is home to the best beaches in North Wales and being super dog and kid friendly make this the perfect place for a UK staycation.
+As you can see, the Llyn Peninsula is home to the best beaches in North Wales.
+And being super dog and kid friendly makes this the perfect place for a UK staycation.
 I hope you enjoy visiting them as much as we do.